-All major creditors are aware an IVA can only be proposed and supervised by a Licensed Insolvency Practitioner.
-Financial Support Systems fees are transparent and fully disclosed in writing before our customer’s decide to proceed with an IVA.
-All major creditors are aware of Financial Support Systems fees and agree that these are fair and acceptable to them.
+The major creditors are aware an IVA can only be proposed and supervised by a Licensed Insolvency Practitioner.
+Financial Support Systems fees are transparent and fully disclosed in writing before our customers decide to proceed with an IVA.
+The major creditors are aware of Financial Support Systems fees and have agreed to these on our approved cases.

 When will I be charged?

-All fees charged for the proposal and supervision of your IVA are paid through the monthly payments you make in to it.
-There are no upfront costs and payments will only commence on approval of your IVA.
+All fees charged for the proposal and supervision of your IVA are paid through the monthly payments you make into it.
 If your IVA is not successful you will not be charged.

 What are the fees for?